greenboxal/doggohub/doc/gitlab-basics/add-image.md

 git commit -m “DESCRIBE COMMIT IN A FEW WORDS”
 ```

-Now you can push (send) your changes (in the branch NAME-OF-BRANCH) to GitLab (the git remote named 'origin'):
+Now you can push (send) your changes (in the branch NAME-OF-BRANCH) to DoggoHub (the git remote named 'origin'):
 ```
 git push origin NAME-OF-BRANCH
 ```

-Your image will be added to your branch in your repository in GitLab.
+Your image will be added to your branch in your repository in DoggoHub.
 Create a [Merge Request](add-merge-request.md)
 to integrate your changes to your project.